RodZill4/material-maker/material_maker/doc/node_miscellaneous_export.rst

 ~~~~~~~~~~~

 The **Export** node defines a texture that will be saved together with the
 material textures when exporting the project.
-They can also be triggered
+This node can also be triggered
-manually via **Quick Export** under File menu.
+manually via **Quick Export** under material exports.

 .. image:: images/node_miscellaneous_export.png
 	:align: center